vivsoftorg/enbuild-mcp-server/README.md

 }
 ```

+---

 ## Development

-### Adding new tools

-To add new tools, modify the `registerTools` function in `mcpenbuild.go` and implement the corresponding handler function.
+To add new tools, update the `registerTools` function in [`mcpenbuild.go`](mcpenbuild.go) and implement the corresponding handler.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests on GitHub.